mjancarik/shallow-with-context/README.md

 The module is temporary workaround for passing context in shallow rendering mode.
 The new React Context API is not supported in shallow rendering mode yet.

-It use under hood Legacy Context API.
+It use under hood Legacy Context API and [to-aop](https://www.npmjs.com/package/to-aop) module.

 ## Installation